rem5357/MyShowtime/CodexStatus.md

 - Use lightweight `localStorage` helpers (via `myShowtimeState`) for user-specific state like the last-selected media, keeping it per-browser without introducing server-side user tracking yet.
 - Dense tabular layouts are more readable after shrinking row padding by ~40%; tweak font + padding together to avoid cramped hit targets.
 - Default zoom guidance now relies on a dismissable in-app banner; we store a timestamp so it stays hidden for ~18 hours before reappearing.
+- Rebalancing the dashboard grid to 40/30/30 keeps the library panel dominant while leaving enough room for the preview and episode panes.
+- Search previews feel instant only if we trigger UI refreshes during TMDB calls; use `StateHasChanged` (or `InvokeAsync`) when flipping between library selections and search previews.
+- Watch-provider enrichment adds noticeable latency; keep an eye on TMDB rate limits and consider caching for repeated queries.